-• Create a technical and public engagement work plan.
-The Commission will engage carbon accounting, inventory methodology, and policy and practice experts both inside and outside the agencies to advise the OGWC on best practices for reducing emissions and increasing sequestration in the land sector.
-In addition, as we have already seen in public comment, increasing sequestration in

-NWL is of interest to a diverse set of stakeholders.
-Creating both a technical and robust public engagement work plan will be important to developing a well-rounded proposal for Governor Brown.

-Identify existing land sector GHG emissions and sequestration data (i.e., an inventory of the sector's various contributing emissions sources and sinks), priority inventory improvements, and methods for setting a baseline, developing a business-as-usual projection and monitoring progress against the business-as-usual projection.
-Currently, the state's two GHG inventories (sector- and consumption-based) provide a more comprehensive understanding of the state's contributions to climate change and of the actions Oregon takes to reduce state-wide emissions.
+- Create a technical and public engagement work plan.
+The Commission will engage carbon accounting, inventory methodology, and policy and practice experts both inside and outside the state agencies to advise the OGWC on best practices for reducing emissions and increasing sequestration in the land sector.
+In addition, as we have already seen in public comment, increasing sequestration in NWL is of interest to a diverse set of stakeholders.
+Creating both a technical and robust public engagement work plan will be important to developing well-rounded proposals for Governor Brown. - Identify existing land sector GHG emissions and sequestration data (or "inventory data"), priority inventory improvements, and methods for setting a baseline, developing a business-as usual projection and monitoring progress against the business-as-usual projection.
+Currently, the state's two GHG inventories (sector- and consumption-based) provide a comprehensive understanding of the state's contributions to climate change and of the actions Oregon takes to reduce state-wide emissions.
 However, neither inventory includes biogenic emissions and removals from, and in, vegetation and soils.

-Including NWL in Oregon's GHG inventory and reporting will complete the picture of Oregon's emissions inventory and allow us to inform policies and programs to reduce emissions.
-The IPCC has developed methods for inventorying emissions and removals from what they refer to as "Land Use, Land-Use Change and Forestry (LULUCF)."
-The EPA follows the IPCC's methods to assess the U.S. land sector emissions annually.
+Including NWL in Oregon's GHG inventory and reporting will complete the picture of Oregon's emissions inventory and allow us to inform policies and programs to reduce emissions in the land sector.
+The IPCC has approved methods for inventorying emissions and removals from what they refer to as "Land Use, Land-Use Change and Forestry."
+The EPA follows the IPCC methods to assess U.S. land sector emissions annually.
 These methods can be applied at the state level as well.

-Key to the quality of any inventory is the quality of the available data.
-Data for carbon dioxide emissions and removals in forests in Oregon are fairly well-developed through the U.S. Forest Services Forest Inventory and Analysis (FIA) program.
+Key to the quality of any sector GHG inventory is the quality of the available data.
+Data for carbon dioxide emissions and removals in forests in Oregon are fairly well-developed through the U.S. Forest Services Forest Inventory and Analysis program.
 Data on emissions and removals from agricultural lands, rangelands, and wetlands are much more limited.
 However, the Natural Resources Conservation Service, Oregon State University, and the American Farmland Trust, among others, have data and tools to improve estimates of emissions and removals on agricultural lands.
-The Pacific NW Blue Carbon Working Group also recently published a paper on coastal and marine carbon stocks.
-All of these resources will be used to aid us in developing an improved baseline, projections, and identify additional inventory needs.
+The Pacific NW Blue Carbon Working Group also recently published a paper on coastal and marine carbon stocks.77 All of these resources will be used to aid us in developing an improved baseline and projections, and om identifying additional inventory needs.